hit9/rux/README.md

 Features
 --------

-- Source in markdown
+- Source is in markdown
 - No tags, No categories
 - Minimal configuration
-- Running in the background as a daemon
+- Can run in the background as a daemon

-`rux` is designed **only for writing**.

 Installation
 ------------